 Did you know that overall, the cost of living in Berlin is 32.31% lower than in New York?”

 If you’re less enthusiastic about learning a new language such as German, Berlin will be a great match for you.
 It's the city with the lowest linguistic barrier against English in Germany, so you’ll be speaking a familiar language in your day-to-day life.
 One thing is for sure: in your expat life in Berlin you won't miss out on the latest movies, news or cultural events!

 Home to Lederhosen, Oktoberfest and beer en masse, living in Munich will get you closest to an experience straight out of the books of German stereotypes.

-The Bavarian capital is the base for major global corporations including BMW Group, Allianz AG, Microsoft Deutschland GmbH, Airbus Group or Siemens.
+The Bavarian capital is the base for major global corporations including BMW Group, Allianz AG, Microsoft Deutschland GmbH, Airbus Group and Siemens.

 Good to know: Tuition fees in Germany are very low (~ €300/ semester) all across the country.
 On top of that, with a bit of research, you’ll find many scholarship opportunities!”